Contract of Indemnity

 Share & spread the love

-Contract of Indemnity is a contract, express or implied to keep a person, who has entered into or who is about to enter into, a contract or incur any other liability, indemnified against loss, independent of the question whether a third person makes a default.
+A contract of Indemnity is a contract, express or implied to keep a person, who has entered into or who is about to enter into, a contract or incur any other liability, indemnified against loss, independent of the question of whether a third person makes a default.

 Indemnity is protection against possible damages.
 Deriving from a Latin word, indemnis, which stands for ‘unhurt’ or ‘free from loss’.
 In its broadest sense, it means to compensate for any loss that a person has incurred.
 The liability or the duty to pay arises out of different reasons such as an agreement or from obligations arising out of the relations between the concerned parties or by statute.